CARE ACT 2014

 - how to access the care and support available locally – where, how and with whom to make contact, including information on how and where to request an assessment of needs, a review or to complain or appeal against a decision;

 - the choice of types of care and support, and the choice of care providers available in the local area – including prevention and reablement services and wider services that support wellbeing.
 Where possible this should include the likely costs to the person of the care and support services available to them.
-This should also include information on different types of service or support that allow people personal control over their care and support for example, details of Independent Service Funds, and direct payments (see Market Shaping and Commissioning of Adult Care and Support);
+This should also include information on different types of service or support that allow people personal control over their care and support for example, details of Independent Service Funds, and direct payments (see Market Shaping and Commissioning of Adult Care and Support chapter);

 - how to access independent financial advice on matters relating to care and support – about the extent of their personal responsibilities to pay for care and support, their rights to statutory financial and other support, locally and nationally, so that they understand what care and support they are entitled to from the local authority or other statutory providers.
 Including what information and advice people may wish to consider when making financial decisions about care so that they can make best use of their financial resources and are able to plan for their personal costs of care whether immediately or in the future;

 - how to raise concerns about the safety or wellbeing of an adult with care and support needs and also consider how to do the same for a carer with support needs.

 The breadth of the circumstances under which information and advice must be provided, and the overall duty to promote individual wellbeing, means that local authorities must ensure that the subject matters covered by their information and advice available to people in their areas go much further than a narrow definition of care and support and cover all those subject matters listed above.
 Depending on local circumstances, the service should also include, but not be limited to, information and advice on:

 - available housing and housing related support options for those with care and support needs;

 - effective treatment and support for health conditions, including Continuing Health Care arrangements;